subinsebastien/hms/README.md

 Project Roadmap
 ===============
-The roadmap for versions above alpha-4 is not available here.
+The roadmap for versions below alpha-4 is not available here.
 Please contact the developers for more information.

 Alpha - 5
 ---------